My partner & I are going to be in Kuala Lumpar for 3-5 days, what are some great places & things to do & see?

 Outside the city is the famous Batu Caves.
 They keep getting less impressive every time I go, but I think it is just because I have gone there so many times.
 They are very impressive and worth the trip--about a half hour or so each way from KL.
 However,

 I personally think that the Putra Mosque in Putrajaya is also a great day trip.
 Go in the evening so you can catch the sunset.
-However, again it is a little harder to access without a car or at least some careful planning. almost 7 years ago
+However, again it is a little harder to access without a car or at least some careful planning. about 7 years ago

 When you visit Kuala Lumpur it is advisable to go to the Batu caves!!
 The Batu Caves is an amazing experience!
 When you arrive at the Batu Caves you are overwelmed by the beauty of the Lord Murugan statue, that is painted in gold and the other hindoestic statues.
 Also the caves are fantastic to see, especially when the monkeys are walking around.
 Climbing the 272 steps is intense and a real challange.
 However it is worth it, when you arrive at the top of the Batu Caves.
 From there you have an amazing view over the city of Kuala Lumpur.